-The former West Ham and Tottenham forward brought down the curtain on his career this week, hanging up the boots that had plundered 305 goals in 764 appearances in senior club football for a final time.
+The former West Ham and Tottenham forward brought down the curtain on his career having plundered 305 goals in 764 appearances in senior club football.

 Goals have always been associated with Defoe and it is a craft he has perfected over a storied career, remaining an opportunistic forward from his teenage breakthrough right until his eventual retirement more than two decades later.

 Defoe came through the fabled academy system at West Ham, having been prised from London rivals Charlton whilst still a teenager.
 He had caught the attention of scouts at the infamous amateur side Senrab, known in London for producing players such as Lee Bowyer, Ledley King and John Terry.

 He was enrolled into the FA National School of Excellence at Lilleshall as a 14-year-old, before crossing the capital to sign for the Hammers two years later.
 West Ham’s snaring of the striking starlet cost the club compensation potentially rising to £1.4 million, a small fee given the levels Defoe would reach.